-If the W-2 case closes and the group reapplies, the individual who failed to cooperate with child support should be left in the noncooperation status when referred to the CSA.
-The group is ineligible until the individual cooperates or establishes good cause.
+If the W-2 case closes due to noncooperation with child support and the W-2 Group reapplies while a parent in the W-2 Group is not cooperating with child support without an exemption or good cause for the noncooperation, the parent who failed to cooperate with child support must be left in the noncooperation status.
+The W-2 Group is ineligible for W-2 services or a JAL until the parent cooperates or establishes good cause for noncooperation.